How much Universal Credit can I get for mental health?

 The Universal Credit carer element is for people who provide full-time care for someone with a physical or mental health disability.

-To qualify for the Universal Credit carer element of £162.92 a month you must care for him or her for 35 hours or more a week and the person you care for must also be getting:
+To qualify for the Universal Credit carer element of £168.81 a month you must care for the person for 35 hours or more a week and the person you care for must also be getting:

 - Disability Living Allowance, high or middle rate care component.